-If you’ve got the CPR certification down, which we hope you do, then a CPR mask will help in making the procedure easier for you.
+If you’ve got the CPR certification down, which we hope you do, then a CPR mask will help make the procedure easier for you.
 With a CPR mask on hand, you can safely deliver rescue breaths.

-Really easy to get, you can choose to get the digital thermometers or the traditional kind.
-We recommend getting both just in case.
+Really easy to get, you can choose to get a digital thermometer or the traditional kind.
+We recommend getting both for your prepper first aid kit to be safe.
 You can’t go wrong with having both on hand.

 Blood Pressure Monitor

 A fracture can happen anytime and anywhere, and to keep a fracture in place, you’ll need a splint.
-We recommend you get a SAM splint in your kit.
+We recommend you get a SAM splint in your DIY first aid kit.
 It’s a versatile splint that’s proven to be really useful in a lot of different situations.

-So you’ve got a splint, now you need a cast.
+You’ve got your splint.
+Now, you need a cast.
 The difference between the two?
-A splint doesn’t go all the way around while a cast does.
-Some fractures need a full wrap around to keep things in place.
+A splint doesn’t go all the way around, while a cast does.
+Some fractures need a full wrap-around to keep things in place.
 That’s why an orthopedic cast is essential.